Los Tres Volcanes, Ecuador

 - Sleeping in a community owned ‘choza’, the traditional huts that dot the Ecuadorian Highlands.
 If you spot one and it’s empty, make yourself at home.
 Leave it in a better state than you found it.

 - The gorgeous, dirt road descent into Salinas de Guaranda.

 - Feasting in Salinas!

 - This is a high elevation ride.
 Allow a few days to acclimatise first.
 And take it easy.

 - Many cyclists take up residence at Santiago’s wonderful Casa de Ciclistas in Tumbaco; the address can be found online.
 From there, it’s an easy ride to Pintag.

 - To get back to Quito, public transport is straightforward and bike-friendly; hop on a shared pickup to Guaranda (40mins) from where it’s a 4-hour bus ride back to the capital.

-- Pack light – there are some challenging hike-a-bikes to contend with.
+- Pack light – there are some very challenging hike-a-bikes to contend with, and a light bike will make all the difference.

 - A rigid ‘plus’ or fat bike is well suited to the Ecuadorian highlands, given the grassland, bog and cobbles.
 Otherwise, a 29er with suspension will get the job done too.

 - There’s no shortage of camping spots/abandoned buildings along this route.

 - We camped at Tambopaxi Lodge on the first night but dorms are available too if a storm strikes; wild camping in Cotopaxi National Park isn’t permitted.

 - Quilatoa is a small tourist enclave with all the facilities, or you can push onto the nearby town of Zumbahua, which offers an assortment of cheap and cheerful hotels.

 - Salinas de Guaranda has a variety of cheap backpacker digs.
 We stayed at La Minga hostel and would recommend it.
 Plus, it’s right next to the pizzeria!

 - Streams and rivers abound.
 A couple of water bottles is generally all you’ll need in the highlands of Ecuador, plus a means to purify what you find en route.